Assassination of Andrei Karlov: Assassination

 Karlov, the Russian Ambassador to Turkey, had been invited to deliver a speech at the opening of an exhibition of Turkish photography of the Russian countryside.
 The exhibition, "Russia through Turks' eyes", was being held at the municipality owned Çağdaş Sanat Merkezi centre for modern arts in Ankara's Çankaya District.

-Mevlüt Altıntaş entered the hall using his police identification, leading gallery security and attendees to believe he was one of Karlov's personal bodyguards.
+Altıntaş entered the hall using his police identification, leading gallery security and attendees to believe he was one of Karlov's personal bodyguards.
 Karlov had begun his speech when Altıntaş suddenly fired several shots at the Russian ambassador from the back, fatally wounding him and injuring several other people.

 After shooting Karlov, Altıntaş circled the room, smashing pictures that were on display and shouting in Arabic and Turkish: "Allahu Akbar (God is great).
 We are the descendants of those who supported the Prophet Muhammad, for jihad.
 Do not forget Aleppo, do not forget Syria" and "We die in Aleppo, you die here".
 Shortly after, Altıntaş was fatally shot by Turkish security forces.
 Karlov was taken to the hospital, but died from his injuries.